What is Chronic Myelogenous Leukemia?

 Chronic Myelogenous Leukemia and Cord Blood Treatments

-Although bone marrow transplants are the most common means of stem cell treatment for chronic myelogenous leukemia, cord blood transplants are also an option.
+Although bone marrow transplants are the most common means of Stem Cell Transplants for chronic myelogenous leukemia, cord blood transplants are also an option.
 The hematopoietic stem cells (HSCs) in umbilical cord blood are the same type of stem cells that make bone marrow transplants such a powerful treatment option.
 Stored HSCs have the potential to be used for the individual that stored them, or for a sibling with a condition.